PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

 2.  **Default Deny:** When network policies are enabled, the operator will create baseline `NetworkPolicy` objects that deny all traffic for the respective components.
 This ensures that no traffic is allowed unless explicitly permitted.

-3.  **Operator Policies:** For the operator's deployment namespace, the operator will create default policies to:
+3.  **Operator Policies:** For the operator's deployment namespace, the operator's network policies will be managed by the OLM bundle.
+These policies include:

       * **Allow Egress to API Server:** Permit outgoing traffic from the operator pod to the Kubernetes API server on port 6443/TCP.
       * **Allow Ingress for Metrics:** Permit incoming traffic to the operator pod on port 8443/TCP for Prometheus metrics scraping.